Frequently Asked Questions (FAQs)

 What will my parents do during Orientation?

 Students and families will each have a specific orientation session to attend.
-Parent Orientations take place on the second day of the First Year Advising & Orientation.
-We do recognize that some families will be traveling from out of town to attend orientation, and because of this we have student and parent programs that run over consecutive days.
-We will have more activities for students while parents are going through orientation.
+Parent Orientations take place separate from the First Year Advising & Orientation.
 Attending college is often one of the first steps into adulthood.
 Part of this transition is making some of these important decisions on your own.
 Unlike high school, the responsibility will more readily fall on the student for making these decisions.
 We have created sessions for parents to assist their students in their transition to college and adulthood.
 The Parent Orientation Program is designed to address the specific questions that parents have.
 Parents will learn about the many resources and services as well as the logistics of financial aid and paying tuition.
 In addition, parents will get tips on how they can support their student while they face the rigors of a university education.

 What if my family/parents can not attend Orientation?